 Is food available?

 Yes, the Creamery Cafe is open every day but stops serving around an hour before the Centre closes.
 There are a range of refreshments serving fresh Rins coffee, delicious Wilf’s cakes, energy bars, freshly made sandwiches, Kabuto noodle and rice pots and ice creams as well as teas and cold drinks.

 Is there parking nearby?

 Yes.
-Parking is available right in front of our building with a large overflow car park at the end of the business park.
+Parking is available close to our building with a large overflow car park at the end of the business park.

 Is there a charge for parking?